amueller69/Law-School-Notes/Fall-2018/Contracts/03-Damages_and_Remedies/01-Expectation_Damages.md

 * Components of Calculation
   * Loss in value: value of what should have been received - value of what was actually received
   * Other loss: consequential + incidental damages
-    * Consequential damages include injury to person or proerty caused by the breach
+    * Consequential damages include injury to person or property caused by the breach
     * Incidental damages include additional costs incurred after the breach in a reasonable attempt to avoid loss (costs of trying to mitigate)
   * Cost avoided: Savings from avoiding expenditure that would have been incurred if no breach
   * Loss avoided: Loss avoided by the salvage/reallocation of resources devoted to original contract